 Similarly, workplaces will continue to adapt as this pandemic continues.
 Globally, we are learning more about the virus, its implications on our day-to-day activities, and where it will take us as a society, from both an economic and workplace perspective.
 One of the most significant and quickest changes we’ve seen is that companies are now remote; employees are working from home while managing their home life.
 With that, there is another set of perceived and unseen implications presented to both employees and companies, which you can read more about here in How to Be Socially Aware During a Public Health Crisis.

-So, how exactly will we see workplace adaptability in action?
+So, how exactly will we see workplace adaptability during covid in action?

 Embrace Agile Working (flexible and remote working)